CodeBnB/codebnb/README.md

-# Code Marketplace
+# CodeBnB

-A modern, developer-friendly marketplace for code, scripts, themes, and digital assets.
+The Airbnb for code - a modern, developer-friendly marketplace for code, scripts, themes, and digital assets.

 ## Vision